-The legacy of conflict-related violence endures long after a peace agreement is signed.
-In too many cases, violence and insecurity continue or even increase for women, facilitated by large-scale impunity, the absence of effective justice systems and an unreformed security sector.
-Re-establishing the rule of law is foundational to women’s security, protection of rights, and, ultimately, an equitable peace.
+The legacy of conflict endures long after a peace agreement is signed.
+Re-establishing the rule of law is foundational to protect women’s rights and security, prevent relapse into conflict, and, ultimately, to achieve sustainable peace.

 UN Women works to protect women’s rights and enhance their security by supporting gender mainstreaming and strengthening gender-responsive rule of law institutions by advising on law and policy reforms, promoting access to justice for women and girls, and supporting accountability for conflict-related sexual and gender-based violence.

 UN Women is an active member of the Global Focal Point (GFP) on Rule of Law and supports efforts to enhance knowledge and capacity to improve women’s access to justice and security in conflict and post-conflict settings, and compliance with gender policies at the country level.

 Read more about the GFP and UN Women’s involvement in the 2018 GFP review.

 Transitional justice is the range of mechanisms used to achieve redress for serious violations of international humanitarian law and international human rights law, often used in countries recovering from conflict or repressive regimes to address widespread abuse.
 Transitional justice mechanisms are key to re-establishing the rule of law.

 Gender-sensitive transitional justice ensures that processes secure justice for individual women’s human rights violations and address the context of gender inequality and injustice that gives rise to conflict.

 Read more about how UN Women has supported transitional justice in Chad, Guatemala, Kosovo* and Liberia.
 Learn more about our project with Justice Rapid Response to deploy sexual and gender-based violence justice experts to investigations and accountability mechanisms around the world.